-The Patient editorial team is responsible for creating accurate and up-to-date condition leaflets and medicine leaflets (aimed at the general public), and clinical articles (aimed at health professionals) all of which reflect reliable research evidence, recognised guidance and best clinical practice.
+The Patient editorial team is responsible for creating accurate and up-to-date health information leaflets and medicine leaflets and professional reference articles all of which reflect reliable research evidence, recognised guidance and best clinical practice.
+Spelling is UK English.
 Members of the editorial team must confirm that they have no conflicts of interest in that their creation of content is free from all academic and commercial pressures to promote particular research or products.

-All content authoured by the Patient editorial team is based on reliable reference material, the main sources of which include:
+All content authored by the Patient editorial team is based on reliable reference material, the main sources of which include:

-- National guidance, eg NICE, GAIN and SIGN
+- UK National guidance, eg NICE, GAIN and SIGN.

-- Academic papers, eg Cochrane, BMJ and Lancet reviews
+- Quality, peer-reviewed journals, eg Cochrane, BMJ and Lancet reviews.

-- Guidelines from the Department of Health and the Health Protection Agency
+- Guidelines from the UK Department of Health.

-- Pharmaceutical publications such as the BNF, Summaries of Product Characteristics (SPCs) and manufacturers' Patient Information Leaflets (PILs)
+- UK pharmaceutical publications such as the BNF, Summaries of Product Characteristics (SPCs) and manufacturers' Patient Information Leaflets (PILs).

 To keep abreast of new guidelines and reviews, each month the Clinical Editor systematically scans the websites of the main providers of guidelines as mentioned above, plus the MIMs monthly magazine, which includes préces of new guidelines and new drugs that have just been licensed, and GP magazine for news and comment about new clinical developments.